 Small, community-run projects in central London and beyond.

 Dalston Eastern Curve Garden

 A social enterprise described as “a little oasis for everyone in the heart of busy Dalston”, which is bang on for anyone who has been there.
 Enter through the gate by a colourful mural just opposite Dalston Junction Overground station, and you’ll find one of London’s best secret spots—a sprawling, lantern-lit garden with a bar and pizza oven.
 Volunteers keep the place tidy and full of plants, herbs, and vegetables all year round.

 Tower Bridge is home to London’s only floating gardens.
 The Garden Barges are interconnected renovated industrial barges which have living spaces/arts & craft studios below deck.
 Explore trees, flowering plants and a beehive, but you must arrange your visit in advance.

 South London’s Lettsom Gardens in Camberwell is restricted to members and their guests, and you have to have a key to enter.
 A true secret garden.
 It’s not elitist though.
 Membership is open to all, you just pay a small fee (£8.00 per family/individual or just £1.00 for seniors/students/unemployed) and a further £12.00 to get a key.
 Once unlocked, the keyholder can explore the mini forest with tree swings and a community allotment.

-One of the only green spaces in Covent Garden, its volunteer-run (free to visit, but worth donating a couple of quid to help keep it open) and home to plants, flowers, birds, bees and the West End’s only frogs!
+One of the only green spaces in Covent Garden, Phoenix Garden is volunteer-run (free to visit, but worth donating a couple of quid to help keep it open), and home to plants, flowers, birds, bees and the West End’s only frogs!
 Winding paths filled with wildflowers and benches make it a great crowd-free lunch spot.